bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 82°
+- 84°
-- overcast clouds
+- scattered clouds
-- 78% humidity
+- 77% humidity
-- 6 mph wind
+- 4 mph wind
 - 0.95 inches of precipitation in the past 24 hours

 ## Temperature History